Training the parametric interactions in an analog bosonic quantum neural network with Fock basis measurement: Results

 Another advantage of analog quantum neural networks is that the choice of the encoding parameter influences the nonlinear transformation that the quantum system applies to the input data.
-We investigate the optimal encoding using the spirals classification task illustrated in Figure~\ref{fig_spiral}.
-The input data for this task is two-dimensional, and it is known to require more nonlinearity than the sine/square classification.
-We address it using four coupled modes and compare five different encoding schemes: (1) the amplitudes of the nearly resonant drives, (2) their phases, (3) the amplitudes of the two-mode squeezing rates, (4) the phases of the two-mode squeezing rates, and (5) the amplitudes of the exchange coupling rates.
-The exchange coupling rates are constrained to real values.
-When multiple two-mode squeezing tones are applied simultaneously, they can interfere constructively, leading to the generation of a large number of photons that cannot be evacuated through dissipation or coherent conversion.
-As a result, the average photon number may diverge (see Section VI in the Supplementary Material).
-To avoid this, we impose a maximum amplitude on each two-mode squeezing rate: for phase encoding in the two-mode squeezing rates, the amplitude is limited to $\min(\bs{g})/(M-1)$, where $M$ is the number of modes; for all other encoding schemes, it is limited to half of the smallest amplitude among the coherent coupling rates (see Section VII in the Supplementary Material).
+We investigate the optimal encoding using the spirals classification task illustrated in the inset of the Figure~\ref{fig_spiral}.
+The input data for this task is two-dimensional, it consists in sending the two coordinates of a data point to the network, and labeling it as belonging the the blue or red spiral.
+This task is harder and requires more nonlinearity than the sine/square classification, we thus address it using four coupled modes.
+We compare five different encoding schemes: (1) the amplitudes of the nearly resonant drives, (2) their phases, (3) the amplitudes of the two-mode squeezing rates, (4) the phases of the two-mode squeezing rates, and (5) the amplitudes of the exchange coupling rates.
+For each encoding choice, the selected parameter family carries the input dependence through Eq.~\ref{eq:encoding}, while all other Hamiltonian parameters are treated as trainable.
+Within the encoding family itself, the global prefactor and bias are optimized too.